 This servicing needs to be carried out by an approved car dealership that the lease company is happy with, throughout the entirety of your lease contract term.

-It’s vital you get your service book stamp, or you’ll face a fine for lost documentation (unfair wear and tear) when you hand back your car!
+It’s vital you get your service book stamp, or you’ll face a fine for lost documentation (unfair wear and tear as outlined in the BVRLA guidelines) when you hand back your car!

 My lease car needs repaired/maintenance - what do I do?!